apoelstra/blog-posts/2020-10-27--schnorr-tricks-1.md

 ECDSA signatures work as follows: you have a keypair $(x, P = xG)$ which are your signing and verification keys, respectively.
-If you're not familiar with the mapping $x\mapsto xG$, it maps scalars (integers modulo some large prime) to elliptic curve points (pairs of integers modulo some different prime, which satisfy some particular equaton).
+If you're not familiar with the mapping $x\mapsto xG$, it maps scalars (integers modulo some large prime) to elliptic curve points (pairs of integers modulo some different prime, which satisfy some particular equation).
 What's important is (a) it's homomorphic, so $(x + y)G = xG + yG$, and (b) it's believed to be impossible to reverse without a quantum computer.
 Aside from these two facts it's not important what this mapping looks like on an algorithmic level; we'll just treat it as a